-Ayurveda And Depression in Pitta Dosha
+Ayurveda For Depression in Pitta Dosha

 Pitta is the dosha associated with metabolism of all things: food, emotions, and experiences.
 When experiences cannot be digested they can accumulate in the body and cause dosha disturbances.
 Pitta people suffer from verbal and physical abuse, which if unresolved in childhood can fester and contribute to future depression.
 Abuse is often a form of rejection and rejection is painful to a child.
 If that abuse is recurring and chronic, there may not be a way for the child to heal in childhood, and the healing needs are then brought forward into adulthood.
 According to Andrea Emmeril, alcohol, verbal abuse, excessive white sugar, and overwork and over ambition will create pitta depression which manifests as anger and violence.
-It is worth noting that people suffering from a pitta depression may commit suicide or what is called slow suicide by engaging in self destructive habits.
+It is worth noting that people suffering from a pitta depression may commit suicide or what is called slow suicide by engaging in self-destructive habits.
 Brahmi also helps a pitta depression.

-Ayurveda And Depression in Kapha Dosha
+Ayurveda For Depression in Kapha Dosha

 Kapha is the dosha of tissues and lubrication.
 Kapha is the slowest of the doshas and needs stimulus to be in balance.
-Too much sluggish and lethargic living as well as too much sleep will bring on a kapha depression.
+Too much sluggish and lethargic living, as well as too much sleep, will bring on a kapha depression.
 Kapha depressions can occur in families where food is used to stuff feelings.
 Individuals with a kapha depression may have eating disorders and obesity.
 The herbs triphala and trikatu are useful for this depression along with a good amount of exercise.